Instructions to authors (updated May 2014)

 chemo-naïve non-small cell lung cancer with sensitive EGFR gene mutations (NEJ002) Ann Oncol 2012.
 September 11 [Epub ahead of print] doi:10.1093/annonc/

-Proofs will be sent to the corresponding author via e-mail as a pdf file.
-The corrected proof should be returned to the publisher, preferably by email, within two days of receipt.
+A link to the proofs on our online system will be sent to the corresponding author via e-mail.
+The corrected proof should be uploaded to the system, within three days of receipt.

 Free URLs will be provided for all articles.
 The corresponding authors of reviews and articles are entitled to receive 25 printed offprints free of charge.
 These can be claimed using the Oxford Journals Author Services site.
 Authors of 'Letters to the editor' may purchase offprints of their letter using the Oxford Journals Author Services site.